TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 In general, a sequence length of 256 is acceptable, as most of the GLUE tasks rarely have examples that exceed this length.
 If an example is longer than 256 tokens, it is truncated to the first 256 tokens.
-If an example consists of a sentence pair, both sentences are tuncated equally, so that the total length of the sequence is 256.
+If an example consists of a sentence pair, both sentences are truncated equally, so that the total length of the sequence is 256.

 Second, if the task consists of sentence pairs, we add a special token-type embedding to each token before the positional encoding is added.
 This, together with the